 Fred V & Grafix – Major Happy (2012)

 Fred V & Grafix formed in Bristol back in 2009, and have since gone onto huge success with three full-length albums.
 Ultraviolet, Forest Fires, Altitude and many more make up an impressive discography for the duo, but it’s with 2014’s Major Happy, that Fred V & Grafix’s sound began making a real name for itself.

 But while Fred V & Grafix as a duo are unfortunately no more, the pair’s music continues on in high regard, with Major Happy undoubtedly helping to bring their sound to the mainstream.

 Julio Bashmore – Au Seve (2012)

-Being a Bristol boy, Bashmore, alongside most producers from the BS, started out with more bass-heavy, low-frequency production, and over time evolved their sound.
+Being a Bristol boy, Bashmore, alongside a lot of producers from the BS, started out with more bass-heavy, low-frequency production, and over time have evolved their sound.

-Nowadays, the multi-genre producer dips in and out of house and surrounding genres, often flirting with the likes of disco, and deep house.
-Perhaps his trademark contribution to the scene, is with 2012’s Au Seve, a sample-charged house heavyweight, one that still holds a heritage in 2018.
+Since his early days, the multi-genre producer has continued to dip in and out of house and surrounding genres, often flirting with the likes of disco and deep house.
+Perhaps his trademark contribution to the scene, is with 2012’s Au Seve, a sample-charged house heavyweight, one that still holds a heritage in 2019.